What’s your preference? Eating a can of worms or humble pie?

 - to gaslight another person (questioning and denying another person’s reality or perceptions)

 These manipulative behaviors are used as defensive and offensive maneuvers in interpersonal conflict.
 We all utilize them (in varying degrees) because they often work—in the short term.
-A long term reliance on these strategies undermines and eventually destroys relationships.
+A long term reliance on these strategies, however, undermines and eventually destroys our relationships.

 We can condense manipulative, dishonest behaviors into two words: denial and pride.

-My previous post highlighted conflict, its aftermath, and the journey toward forgiveness.
+My previous post discussed aspects of interpersonal conflict, its aftermath, and the journey toward forgiveness.
 I also outlined the subsequent harms when viewing and posturing the self (or others) as a perpetual victim.
 (I don’t include victims of abuse from parents, family members, or other abusive relationships.)

 I’m not implying that there isn’t an orderly system comprising of the physical universe and functioning according to natural laws—including the hierarchical order of all living things.
-Obviously, natural law necessitates competition, contrast, and comparison between humans and other species—partly as navigational tools for self measurement, growth, and spiritual balance.
-Again, I am writing this post only to spotlight some of the hindrances and dangers of dichotomous reasoning, mindsets, and judgments.
+Obviously, natural law necessitates forms of contrast and comparison between humans, species, principles of right and wrong, etc. A natural hierarchical order can serve as navigational tools for self measurement, growth, and spiritual balance.
+However, there’s a difference between God’s laws and our own laws.

 “The Denial of St. Peter” by Gerit Van Honthorst